JamesSkemp/words/content/post/logparserpluscom-updates-for-20081104.md

 +++
 title = "LogParserPlus.com - Updates for 2008.11.04"
-summary = "LogParserPlus has been updated with expressions information, and descriptions for all functions." draft = false comments = true date = "2008-11-05T08:18:00-06:00"
+description = "LogParserPlus has been updated with expressions information, and descriptions for all functions." draft = false comments = true date = "2008-11-05T08:18:00-06:00"